ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

     service_account_file: /home/alexstephen/my_account.json

-Executing ``ansible-inventory --list -i <filename>.gcp.yml`` will create a list of GCP instances that are ready to be configured using ANsible.
+Executing ``ansible-inventory --list -i <filename>.gcp.yml`` will create a list of GCP instances that are ready to be configured using Ansible.

 Create an instance
 ``````````````````

-The full range of GCP modules provide the ability to create a wide-variety of
+The full range of GCP modules provide the ability to create a wide variety of
 GCP resources with the full support of the entire GCP API.

 The following playbook creates a GCE Instance.
 This instance relies on a GCP